 They took note of the U.S. economy's resilience through a summer of financial market turbulence and felt that global threats had "diminished."

-The Fed has kept its benchmark rate at a record low near zero since December 2008.
-It has not raised rates since June 2006.
+The Fed has kept its benchmark for short-term rates near zero since late 2008.

 In the end, the Fed at its Oct.
 27-28 meeting left its key rate unchanged but said further progress could justify a December hike.
 Officials in the minutes stressed that no decision had yet been made.

 When rate increases do begin, they will occur at a gradual pace, officials reiterated in the minutes.
 Most economists are forecasting a small quarter-point rate hike in December.

 The wording in the October statement marked the first time in seven years of ultra-low rates that Fed had ever suggested that it might raise rates at its next meeting.